New Orleans Show.

 house band was led by Sam Butera - before Butera joined Louis Prima's band in Las Vegas in 1954).
 As a young man played with Leon Roppolo, Ray Bauduc, Jack Teagarden,

-the '30s and was with Louis' big band in New York from 1940-46.
-After returning to New Orleans, Leon headed his own
+'30s and was with Louis' big band in New York from 1940-46.
+After returning to New Orleans, Leon headed his own combo until

-combo until retiring from music in 1955.
-Pictured is the Prima-Skarkey Orchestra in 1930 at the
+retiring from music in 1955.
+Pictured is the Prima-Skarkey Orchestra in 1930 at the at the Little

-at the Little Club in New Orleans -- Front row: Charlie Hartmann (trombone), Sharkey Bonano (trumpet), Leon Prima (trumpet),
+Club in New Orleans -- Front row: Charlie Hartmann (trombone), Sharkey Bonano (trumpet), Leon Prima (trumpet), Irving "Fazzola"

 "Bacciagaloop, Makes Love on the Stoop"

-Gabriel, the trumpeter-angel. inscribed "When the end comes, I know, they'll all say 'just a gigolo' as life goes
+statue of Gabriel, the trumpeter-angel. inscribed "When the end comes, I know, they'll all say 'just a gigolo' as life goes on without

-1990s Ian Hardcastle, sole owner and shareholder of Bourbon Street Gospel and Blues, inc. and 227 Bourbon Street, Inc., owned
+Hardcastle, sole owner and shareholder of Bourbon Street Gospel and Blues, inc. and 227 Bourbon Street, Inc., owned the property

-the property from 227 through 235 Bourbon Street and sublet it for use as a jazz club.
-By the turn of the century, Bourbon
+from 227 through 235 Bourbon Street and sublet it for use as a jazz club.
+By the turn of the century, Bourbon Street

 The company also owned the Jazz Parlor (125 Bourbon Street), the Ragin'